polettix/Plack-Middleware-ReviseEnv/README.md

 ## Templates

-Both the key and the value of a mangler are _templates_.
+Both the key and the value of a revisor are _templates_.
 They are initially _parsed_ (during `prepare_app`) and later _expanded_ when needed (i.e. during `call`).